logue/vuetify-swatches/README.md

 ### Options

+Most props other than size and placement are the same as [v-btn](https://next.vuetifyjs.com/en/api/v-btn/).

 | Variables | Type           | Default                    | Info                                                                       |
 | --------- | -------------- | -------------------------- | -------------------------------------------------------------------------- |
 | size      | string         | 2rem                       | Swatch Button size                                                         |